bitcoin-address-balances/bitcoin-address-balances/README.md

-Update:  Friday 13 June 2025 link is functioning and active
+Update: link is back up and running